Call for Performers, Artists, Nautical Artisans, and Storytellers

-17th Annual Richmond Maritime Festival
+18th Annual Richmond Maritime Festival

-Deadline to apply: July 8th, 2020
+Deadline to apply: June 25, 2021

-The 17th Annual Richmond Maritime Festival is getting ready to set sail!
-The Richmond Arts Coalition, Anigraph Productions, and the City of Richmond will be artfully celebrating our ocean-side past and present here at the mouth of the river.
+The 18th Annual Richmond Maritime Festival is getting ready to set sail!
+The Richmond Arts Coalition, Anigraph Productions, the Britannia Shipyards National Historic Site Society, and the City of Richmond will be artfully celebrating our ocean-side past and present here at the mouth of the river.
 But to make all that happen, we need you!

-Whether you’re a singing mermaid, sailors with a story to tell, a dancer with a maritime-themed dance to teach people at home, a film pirate, or a puppeteer who has felt the call of the sea, please get in touch!
-Live performances may be considered if pandemic restrictions lift, but otherwise, expect your performance to be recorded and presented online.
+Whether you’re an operatic mermaid, sailors with a story to tell, a dancer with a maritime jig, a singer with the soul of the sea, or a puppeteer who has felt the call of the ocean, please get in touch!
+See some of last year’s performers here: https://richmondmaritimefestival.ca/festival-performers/

-Here’s a window into what a less physically-distanced festival looked like last year: https://www.instagram.com/stories/highlights/17857744468527137/
+Here is a window into what a less physically-distanced festival looked like in 2019: https://www.instagram.com/stories/highlights/17857744468527137/

 Budget and Compensation:

 For art installations, please include a budget with your proposal.
 Performers, artisans, and storytellers will be offered professional rate fees for their time and work, as per our Canadian Heritage grant.

 Please keep in mind that we have limited funding and limited artist spots for this event, so applying for the event is not a guarantee that you will be selected.